-Respondent also objects to the portion of the ALJ's recommended remedy that provides that the Regional Director is to determine a reasonable rate of compensation for non-hourly wage employees (i.e., piece-rate employees) to compensate them for time lost during the notice-reading and following question-and-answer session.
+Respondent also objects to the portion of the ALJ's recommended remedy that provides that the Regional Director is to determine a reasonable rate of compensation for nonhourly wage employees (i.e., piece-rate employees) to compensate them for time lost during the notice-reading and following question-and-answer session.
 Respondent argues that there is a rate established in Respondent's collective bargaining agreement for time spent in meetings.
 However, the Board's remedy is designed to compensate employees for time spent during the noticing session when they would otherwise have been working.
 (Peter D. Solomon and Joseph R. Solomon dba Cattle Valley Farms/Transco Land and Cattle Co.
 (1983) 9 ALRB No. 65 p.19 [Board ordered regional director to determine reasonable rate of compensation paid to all non-hourly wage employees to compensate for lost time at notice reading and question/answer session.]
 To the extent that the meeting rate would be lower than employees' rate of pay while working, it would not be an appropriate compensatory measure.
 We affirm this aspect of the ALJ's recommended remedy.

-Respondent points out that the ALJ's recommended remedy would require during the period September 27, 2013, to date."
+Respondent points out that the ALJ's recommended remedy would require Respondent to mail copies of the Notice to its agricultural employees employed "at any time during the period September 27, 2013, to date."
 We agree that the mailing period is erroneous.
 The Board standard remedy includes mailing of notices to agricultural employees employed during a one-year period commencing on the date of the violation.
 (P&M Vanderpoel Dairy (2014) 40 ALRB No. 8, p.
 24; Oasis Ranch Management, Inc. (1992) 18 ALRB No. 11, p.
 28; Vincent B. Zaninovich & Sons, Inc., supra, 25 ALRB No. 4, p.
 2, fn.
 2.)
-Accordingly, we modify the ALJ's recommended remedy to require mailing to bargaining unit employees employed at any time during the period beginning June 23, 2016, and ending June 22, 2017.
+Accordingly, we modify the ALJ's recommended remedy to require mailing to bargaining unit employees employeed at any time during the period beginning June 23, 2016, and ending June 22, 2017.